Pass-Fail Option, Effective Fall 2021

 During the course of their undergraduate programs, students may elect a pass-fail option for no more than a total of four courses.*

 Courses taken Pass-Fail cannot be used to meet major, minor, or concentration requirements, including related requirements in the major.

-Students may choose the pass-fail option from the first day of the fall or spring semester, intersession, or any summer term until the posted deadline listed on the Academic Calendar (customarily the last day of classes prior to the final exam period).
+Students may choose the pass-fail option from the first day of the fall or spring semester, intersession, or any summer term until the posted deadline listed on the Academic Calendar.
 Students elect the pass-fail grading mode (or revert to “normal” grading prior to the deadline) through the Knightweb registration system.
 Students who elect the pass-fail option must do all of the regular work of the course, following syllabus requirements and consulting with faculty to determine their standing in their course if they need access to assignment grades and other assessments.
 Grading mode may not be changed after the posted deadline.